ChristianPeter/sf-toolbelt/README.md

 SFToolbelt provides misc feature to help with your daily business developing and customizing salesforce

 ## Features
+## "to Apex String"
-- "to Apex String": converts the selected text to a quoted multiline string which you can use in apex code
+converts the selected text to a quoted multiline string which you can use in apex code

+## "IN Converter"
+converts multiple inlines of input, like Ids to a SQL IN statements

+### example
+10
+20
+30
+40
+50

+=> IN ('10','20','30','40','50')

 ## Requirements